-- 1. Using a globe, atlas, or world map, locate the continent of Africa and study its geographical features.
-Look for major rivers, lakes, mountain ranges, deserts, and other natural features.
-Note the bodies of water on different sides of the continent.
-Write a sentence about one thing that surprised you or one new thing that you learned. - 2.
-Select one African nation and learn about its geographical features.
-Draw or find photos of at least two natural features, such as bays, mountains, rainforests, deserts, rivers, peninsulas, etc. Write captions for each illustration or photo explaining what the picture shows.
+- 2. Select one African nation and learn about its geographical features.
+Draw or find photos of at least two natural features, such as bays, mountains, rain forests, deserts, rivers, peninsulas, etc. Write captions for each illustration or photo explaining what the picture shows.
 If you use photographs, include citation information. - 3.
-Choose one of the following creative activities: - a) Learn about recent excavations in Morocco, Ethiopia, or elsewhere in Africa and write a brief description of some of the evidence found related to the earliest human civilizations.
-Draw or include a photograph of one artifact or fossil. - b) Some ancient empires used pictographs to make written records.
+Choose one of the following creative activities: - a.
+Learn about recent excavations in Morocco, Ethiopia, or elsewhere in Africa and write a brief description of some of the evidence found related to the earliest human civilizations.
+Draw or include a photograph of one artifact or fossil. - b.
+Some ancient empires used pictographs to make written records.
 Write something in pictographs!
-Make sure to include a translation of your message. - c) Design an obelisk in honor of a civilization or a ruler (real or imaginary).
+Make sure to include a translation of your message. - c.
+Design an obelisk in honor of a civilization or a ruler (real or imaginary).
 You can draw a picture of your obelisk or make a model using clay or other materials.
-Write a brief description of the meaning of the decorations or inscriptions on your obelisk. - d) Learn about one of the ancient African kingdoms you read about: Kush, Punt, Phoenicians, Aksum, Mali, or Songhai.
-Write about or illustrate some aspect of this culture, such as the system of government, art, customs, religious beliefs, architecture, or monuments. - e) Read a firsthand account of sailors navigating around the Cape of Good Hope in the early days of exploration.
+Write a brief description of the meaning of the decorations or inscriptions on your obelisk.

+- d.
+Learn about one of the ancient African kingdoms you read about: Kush, Punt, the Phoenicians, Aksum, Mali, or Songhai.
+Write about or illustrate some aspect of this culture, such as the system of government, art, customs, religious beliefs, architecture, or monuments. - e.
+Read a firsthand account of sailors navigating around the Cape of Good Hope in the early days of exploration.
 Alternately, you might want to imagine yourself as an early sailor and write a journal of your trip around the Cape of Good Hope.